 A bureau with a few small accent pieces to create balance or with some fresh-cut flowers can be perfect.
 Just enough so it looks lived in.
 If the bureau doesn’t have a mirror and it is waist high think about adding a large piece of artwork behind it on the wall.

-For a final finishing touch maybe a large full-length mirror leaning against the wall.
+For a final finishing touch, maybe a sizeable full-length mirror leaning against the wall.
 Mirrors are always a great way to make a room look bigger.

-Your master bedroom is one of the rooms that can make or break you when it comes time to sell your home.
-It is definitely a room you want looking its best.
+Your primary bedroom is one of the rooms that can make or break you when it comes time to sell your home.
+It is a room you want to look its best.
 It is also a room many homeowners neglect because it’s not a room where visitors typically go.

 This is also time to pack and purge!
 And show your buyers this can now be their new retreat.
 Preparing and staging your home is a critical step in receiving top dollar for your home.